SimonWaldherr/podlovejs/readme.txt

 == Screenshots ==

 1. Podlove Web Player in full swing, using the chapters table to jump to different section of the audio source.
+2. Podlove Web Player in chapters hidden and timecontrol-bar visible view.

 == Changelog ==